waliahimanshu/waliahimanshu.github.io/_posts/2020-11-13-team-topologies.md

 categories: Books
 ---

-### Team topologies: Organizing Business and Technology Teams for Fast Flow by Manuel Pais and Matthew Skelton - Notes
+### Team topologies: Organizing Business and Technology Teams for Fast Flow by Manuel Pais and Matthew Skelton

+{% include category_include.html %}

 ### Chapter 1 - The problem with org charts